dadada/abgabesystem/README.md

 At last, you can add everyone with permission to view all student solutions to the group of the course.

+## Permissions

+Configure Gitlab to allow developers to push on the master branch, but not force push to protected branches.
+An easy way to achieve this is to set Gitlab to "Partially Protected".
+A sane default is also to not allow students to create new projects.

 ## Checking student solutions

 When you have reachd the deadline for an exercise, push a new tag to `<course>/abgabesystem` to trigger the plagiarism checker and automatically create a tag in each student project.